SonarSource/sonarlint-core/docs/decisions/0000-move-more-responsibilities-to-the-core.md

 There are also a lot of small utility classes that are used by IDEs without using the "engines".

 The problems:
-1. API STABILITY: different sub-teams are consumer of SonarLint Core, having a very unstable API is not comfortable
+1. API STABILITY: different squads are consumer of SonarLint Core, having a very unstable API is not comfortable
 2. DUPLICATION: latest added features require an overall view of the "engines", so we had no choice but to put the logic in each IDEs.
 Exemple, when an open hotspot request arrives, we need to find the connection it refers to.
 This logic can't happen in the core today.
   => lot of duplicated logic:
     * open hotspots